srijs/node-arbitrator/README.md

-Test data generators have an implicit `size` property, which could be used to determine the maximum value for a generated integer or the max length of a generated array. `arbitator` begins by generating small test cases and gradually increases the size.
+Test data generators have an implicit `size` property, which could be used to determine the maximum value for a generated integer or the max length of a generated array. `arbitrator` begins by generating small test cases and gradually increases the size.

 So if you wish to test very large numbers or extremely long arrays, running